Once you’ve received the payloads from the API, you need to sign them to approve execution.

 - Each item in the payload is one of three signature types (simple, permit, onchain) depending on your execution mode and token support

 For EOA mode, the API cleverly embeds the supertransaction hash into your signatures.
 This creates a cryptographic link between funding and execution, enabling single-signature cross-chain operations.
-For Permit: The supertx hash replaces thedeadline
+For Permit: The supertx hash replaces thedeadline field

 Usage by Execution Mode